Pangangan Island, Bohol

 • 2

-After spending 3 nights in the small T-Breeze Beach coastal resort near Moalboal, we headed back to Cebu City, and onward via ferry to Bohol.
-Our next destination was Pangangan.
+So after spending 3 nights in the small T-Breeze Beach coastal resort near Moalboal in Cebu, we headed back to Cebu City, and onward via ferry to Bohol.
+Our next stop would be a 3-night break in Pangangan. before continuing our journey to Tagbilaran in Panglao.

 Isla Hayahay Resort, Pangangan

-We booked for 3 nights at the Isla Hayahay resort (35 euros per night, excl. breakfast).
-The place is nice enough, and the accommodation is very good: Clean and nicely decorated, with a large bathroom and shower (hot running water!), a TV with lots of channels in English, and your own outside sitting area.
+Our bungalow was clean and nicely decorated, with a large bathroom and shower (including hot running water!), a TV with lots of channels in English, and your own outside sitting area.

 Isla Hayahay Resort